Persistent spinal pain syndrome: Spinal stenosis

-Post-operative infection
+Postoperative infection

-A small minority of lumbar surgical patients will develop a post operative infection.
+A small minority of lumbar surgical patients will develop a postoperative infection.
 In most cases, this is a bad complication and does not bode well for eventual improvement or future employability.
 Reports from the surgical literature indicate an infection rate anywhere from 0% to almost 12%.
 The incidence of infection tends to increase as the complexity of the procedure and operating time increase.
 Usage of metal implants (instrumentation) tends to increase the risk of infection.
 Factors associated with an increased infection include diabetes mellitus, obesity, malnutrition, smoking, previous infection, rheumatoid arthritis, and immunodeficiency.
 Previous wound infection should be considered as a contraindication to any further spinal surgery, since the likelihood of improving such patients with more surgery is small.
-Antimicrobial prophylaxis reduces the rate of surgical site infection in lumbar spine surgery, but a great deal of variation exists regarding its use.
-In a Japanese study, utilizing the Centers for Disease Control recommendations for antibiotic prophylaxis, an overall rate of 0.7% infection was noted, with a single dose antibiotic group having 0.4% infection rate and multiple dosage antibiotic infection rate of 0.8%.
-The authors had previously used prophylactic antibiotics for 5 to 7 postoperative days.
-Based on the Centers for Disease Control and Prevention (CDC) guideline, their antibiotic prophylaxis was changed to the day of surgery only.
-It was concluded there was no statistical difference in the rate of infection between the two different antibiotic protocols.
-Based on the CDC guideline, a single dose of prophylactic antibiotic was proven to be efficacious for the prevention of infection in lumbar spine surgeries.
+Antimicrobial prophylaxis reduces surgical site infections in lumbar spine surgery, but its use varies.
+A Japanese study using CDC guidelines found an infection rate of 0.7%, with 0.4% in the single-dose group and 0.8% in the multiple-dose group.
+They previously used antibiotics for 5–7 days, but after adopting the CDC guideline for surgery-day prophylaxis, no significant difference in infection rates was found.
+A single dose was effective in preventing lumbar surgical infections.

-Epidural post-operative fibrosis
+Epidural postoperative fibrosis

 Epidural scarring following a laminectomy for disc excision is a common feature when re-operating for recurrent sciatica or radiculopathy.
-When the scarring is associated with a disc herniation and/or recurrent spinal stenosis, it is relatively common, occurring in more than 60% of cases.
-For a time, it was theorized that placing a fat graft over the dural could prevent post operative scarring.
-However, initial enthusiasm has waned in recent years.
-In an extensive laminectomy involving 2 or more vertebra, post operative scarring is the norm.
+When the scarring is associated with a spinal disc herniation or recurrent spinal stenosis, it is relatively common, occurring in more than 60% of cases.
+For a time, it was theorized that placing a fat graft over the dura mater could prevent postoperative scarring.
+However, initial enthusiasm waned.
+In an extensive laminectomy involving 2 or more vertebra, postoperative scarring is the norm.
 It is most often seen around the L5 and S1 nerve roots.